Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/introduction/_index.md

 There are a lot of wonderful people who are dedicated to creating and maintaining educational resources.
 We curate and supplement those resources.
 Basically what that means is:

-- we look for the best learning materials, we combine all the best pieces
+- we look for the best learning materials, we combine all the best pieces instead of reinventing the wheel
 - we add extra content and projects to make sure that people are practicing and applying the skills that they are learning

 ## What to expect from this course